-- The rate is not statistically significantly different from Louisiana. - The rate is statistically significantly higher than Louisiana. - The census tract does not meet the requirements (population count $\geq 20,000$ and case count >16 for the 2006-2014 combined data) for publication of cancer incidence data, which is a restriction in state law that is in compliance with HIPAA rules and the standard of United States Cancer Statistics.
+- The rate is statistically significantly lower than Louisiana. - The rate is not statistically significantly different from Louisiana. - The rate is statistically significantly higher than Louisiana. - The census tract does not meet the requirements (population count > 20,000 and case count $\ge 16$ for the 2009-2018 combined data) for publication of cancer incidence data, which is a restriction in state law that is in compliance with HIPAA rules and the standard of United States Cancer Statistics.